lithin9/discord-openai-chat-bot/readme.txt

-Bot works by taking up to the last 45 lines of text (per channel) that it has witnessed and sends it to the OpenAI API for a response.
-It will respond when directly mentioned or if it hits the 5% chance to respond.
+Bot works by taking up to the last ## (amount defined in .env) lines of text (per channel) and sends it to the OpenAI API for a response.
+It will respond when directly mentioned or if it hits the 5% (can be changed in .env) chance to respond.

 To run this in oracle's servers (after installing the proper shit (node16, and then running node install in the base directory of this project)